rtaibah/pelican-blog/content/blog/2008-06-10-3-reasons-why-your-system-might-be-slow.markdown

 ### How to detect it

-The easiest way to check for a cpu bound program is to use \*\*top\*\*.
+The easiest way to check for a cpu bound program is to use **top**.
 See if there is a program that's using almost 100% of the cpu.
 To be sure that it doesn't just occasionally spike leave it running for a while (or hit to refresh the display a few times).

     $ top
-    Cpu0  : **98.2%us**,  1.8%sy,  0.0%ni,  **0.0%id**,  0.0%wa,  0.0%hi,  0.0%si
+    Cpu0  : 98.2%us,  1.8%sy,  0.0%ni,  0.0%id,  0.0%wa,  0.0%hi,  0.0%si
     Cpu1  :  1.4%us,  0.5%sy,  0.0%ni, 98.2%id,  0.0%wa,  0.0%hi,  0.0%si

-      PID USER      PR  NI  VIRT  RES  SHR S %CPU %MEM    TIME+  COMMAND 26210 alex      20   0 19428 2368 1492 R   **99**  0.1   1:14.27 bash
+      PID USER      PR  NI  VIRT  RES  SHR S %CPU %MEM    TIME+  COMMAND 26210 alex      20   0 19428 2368 1492 R   99  0.1   1:14.27 bash
      4075 alex      20   0  606m 195m  28m S    0  6.5  23:19.58 firefox
      6337 root      20   0  505m 116m 6716 S    0  3.9  34:30.25 Xorg

 Here we see that cpu0 is idle (free) 0% of the time, which means it is as busy as it possibly can be.
 98.2% is due to user programs (ie. the program we just demonstrated).
-And when we look in the list of programs, we see that \*bash\* (the shell in which we ran our one-liner) is using 99% of the cpu.
+And when we look in the list of programs, we see that **bash** (the shell in which we ran our one-liner) is using 99% of the cpu.

 ### What you can do about it